Gardening | Landscaping | Swimming Pools

 Water: Less water is needed in the cooler winter weather.
 Water every 10 days - if it has not rained, do not overwater.

 Fruit and Nut Trees: Protect citrus trees from winter frost.
 Cover overnight with a sheet or blanket that reaches the ground and uncover after sunrise.
-Prune decidious fruit trees and grapes.
+Prune deciduous fruit trees and grapes.

-Landscpae Plants: Prune non-native decidious shade trees.
+Landscape Plants: Prune non-native deciduous shade trees.
 Transplant bare-root plants.
 Move living Christmas trees (eldarica pine or Aleppo pine) outside to a shaded, cool location for a few weeks and water daily.
 Transplant to a permanent locations.
 Water deeply once a month, Remove all weeds while young.

 Herbs: Plant chamomile, cilantro, dill, garlic, chives, and thyme.